Benefit Cost Scenarios

 A PPO Plan in Action

-- Sam has a sore throat and calls her PCP to make an appointment.
-After some tests and blood work, the provider diagnoses Sam with strep throat, and prescribes an antibiotic.
+- Sam has a sore throat and makes an appointment with her PCP.
+After an examination and a lab test, the provider diagnoses Sam with strep throat and prescribes an antibiotic.

-- Sam picks up the prescription at the pharmacy, and pays $50.
-She pays for the full price of the prescription because the deductible hasn't yet been met.
-Sam uses money from her HSA to pay for the medication.
+- Sam picks up the prescription at the pharmacy, and pays $50 using her HSA funds.
+She pays for the full price of the prescription because she hasn’t met her deductible yet.

-- Later, Sam receives two bills for services provided by her PCP — $200 for the visit and $150 for the blood work.
-She uses money from her HSA to pay those bills.
-These expenses are applied toward the deductible.
+- Later, Sam gets two bills: $200 for the provider visit and $150 for the lab test.
+She pays for these with her HSA, too.
+These expenses are applied toward her deductible.

 - Sam now pays the generic prescription maximum copay for her medication, which is $10.